Dani Pérez (basketball)

-Daniel Pérez Otero (born February 28, 1990) is a Spanish professional basketball player who plays for Bàsquet Manresa of the Spanish Liga ACB.
+Daniel Pérez Otero (born February 28, 1990) is a Spanish professional basketball player for Palencia of the Spanish Primera FEB.
 Standing at 6 ft 2 in (1.88 m), Pérez plays as a point guard.

 Early life and youth career

 Born in L'Hospitalet de Llobregat, Catalonia, Pérez started playing basketball in local club C.C.R.
 Collblanc-Torrassa.
 He later joined the youth ranks of FC Barcelona at age 13.
 He would play with Barcelona's junior teams until 2008.

 Professional career

 Still a FC Barcelona player, Pérez joined CB Cornellà on loan in his first year as a senior, playing in the LEB Plata.
 He would remain on loan with Cornellà the following season, playing in the LEB Oro after the team achieved promotion in the previous season.
 Pérez would spend a further season on loan with CE Lleida Bàsquet, playing once again in the LEB Oro.

 After his contract with Barcelona expired in July 2011, Pérez joined Menorca Bàsquet in the LEB Oro.

 Pérez signed with BC Andorra of the LEB Oro in July 2012.
-With Andorra, he would lead the 2012-13 LEB Oro in assists.
+With Andorra, he would lead the 2012–13 LEB Oro in assists.

 After his good performances in the LEB Oro, Pérez signed with Baloncesto Fuenlabrada in August 2013, finally making his Liga ACB debut.

 Pérez would return to the LEB Oro in August 2015, signing for Palencia.
-After winning the 2015-16 LEB Oro championship and achieving promotion with Palencia, Pérez signed with Iberostar Tenerife in April 2016 to play the final rounds of the 2015-16 ACB season.
+After winning the 2015–16 LEB Oro championship and achieving promotion with Palencia, Pérez signed with Iberostar Tenerife in April 2016 to play the final rounds of the 2015–16 ACB season.

 Pérez returned to the LEB Oro once again, signing with Oviedo CB in July 2016.

 In August 2017, Pérez signed with Gipuzkoa Basket of the Liga ACB.
 Pérez player for the Basque team for two seasons, leading the team in assists in both.